DevExpress/testcafe-browser-tools/README.md

 [![Build Status](https://travis-ci.org/superroma/testcafe-browser-natives.svg)](https://travis-ci.org/superroma/testcafe-browser-natives)

 Testcafe Browser Natives is a TestCafe library for performing platform-dependent actions on browser windows.
+Working with browsers is specific for each operating system and requires native code to deal with.
+Since TestCafe supports painless and simple installation, this package encapsulates pre-built binaries for all supported platforms and JS-wrappers around them.
+This helps us avoid running *post-npm-install* build actions on end-user machines.

 #Build Process
 To build the native binaries from source files, execute the gulp task corresponding to your operating system:
 ```